Richard Clebert: Arena football

-Clebert has played for four teams in the Arena Football League, and was the starting nose guard for two ArenaBowl winners.
+Clebert played for six teams in the Arena Football League, and won three ArenaBowls.
 With the Spokane Shock in 2010, he recovered a fumble in ArenaBowl XXIII to set up a Spokane touchdown.
 He was also part of the Jacksonville Sharks team that won ArenaBowl XXIV in 2011.
 On December 28, 2015, Clebert was assigned to the Orlando Predators.
 He was traded to the Philadelphia Soul for future considerations on April 16, 2016.